decentraland/whitelist-sale/README.md

 A professional audit is being performed by independent contractors, but in the meantime, we invite you to review the code and provide feedback.

-The scope of our bug bounty program includes all contracts related to the `WhitelistSale` contract.

 The bug bounty program runs until we deploy the smart contract on Thursday 14th, 22:00 GMT.

 ### Compensation